 "[I'm] Going to try to help myself when my mental health is dipping rather than ignoring it and reaching a burn out!"

 - University student

 Research shows that primary school teachers are more likely to report high rates of stress than secondary school or alternative provision teachers.
 It’s widely reported that teachers often feel undervalued and struggle with particularly high workloads.

 The last thing we want to do, is add to school staff workload.
-Our aim is to provide the resources and support needed, to get stuck into programme straight away.
-We’ve built our workbook on the National Curriculum, so that it supports existing work, rather than adding an extra dollop of ‘stuff’ to think about.
+So we provide the resources and support needed, to get stuck into programme straight away.
+We built our workbook on the National Curriculum, so that it supports existing work, rather than adding an extra dollop of ‘stuff’ to think about.
 Connections between members of staff, and between students and school staff can be invaluable.
 We want to create the space to allow school staff to support that; not pile on additional pressure.